Unsolved case

 Bloody May Day (1977)

 On 1 May 1977, an International Workers' Day rally organized by the Confederation of Revolutionary Trade Unions of Turkey (DISK) drew an estimated 500,000 participants to Taksim Square in Istanbul.
 Before many demonstrators, including the Maoist bloc, had even entered the square, gunfire broke out.
 Most witnesses said the shots came from the building of the water supply company (Sular İdaresi) and from the Sheraton Hotel, then the tallest building in Istanbul.
 Security forces subsequently entered the square with armoured vehicles, sirens, and explosives, and used pressurized water hoses on the crowd.
 As people attempted to flee through the Kazancı Yokuşu exit, a police vehicle blocked the route.
-According to the Wikipedia account of the event, most of the casualties resulted from the panic caused by the police intervention rather than directly from gunfire.
+Most of the casualties resulted from the panic caused by the police intervention rather than directly from gunfire.

 Casualty figures vary across sources: official reporting on the day cited 34 dead and 126 injured; an indictment against 98 participants listed 34 victims by name; DISK's own list named 36 victims; and DISK press advisor Fahrettin Erdoğan calculated a combined toll of 42.
 Injury estimates range as high as 220.
 Autopsy reports indicated only four victims died from gunshot wounds, three deaths could have resulted from either bullets or head injuries, and 27 victims died from crush injuries; witnesses stated that victim Meral Özkol had been run over by an armoured vehicle.